Incarnations of the Doctor

 - Distressed Dude: Not as frequent as his predecessors, but still continuing the tradition.

-- Ditzy Genius: While this Doctor loved to show off his intellect, he at times displayed a lack of common sense and everyday life norms.
-Most notable with Donna who is unhesitant to rub it in.
+- Ditzy Genius: While this Doctor loved to show off his intellect, he at times displayed a lack of common sense, obliviousness to social norms, and everyday life in general.
+Most notable with Donna who did not hesitate to rub it in at any given opportunity.

-- Doesn't Like Guns: Loathes them, fighting without them for his entire tenure as the Doctor.
-The only time this specific incarnation actually grabbed a gun was when he found out that the Time Lords were returning.
+- Doesn't Like Guns: Loathes them on a level that even Batman never reaches, fighting without them for his entire tenure as the Doctor.
+The only time this specific incarnation actually grabbed a gun was when he found out that the Time Lords were returning (and even then, he only uses it to shoot a machine - albeit one that was the lynchpin of the Time Lords' plan).

 - Does Not Like Spam: "Don't let me eat pears; I HATE pears!"

 - Does This Remind You of Anything?: The Doctor is (of course) completely fine with Jack's sexuality, but displays a whole lot of Fantastic Racism about Jack's Immortality.
 When they finally talk about it, the dialogue intentionally sounds more like it's about sexuality than about immortality.
 He explains that Jack had become a Fact of the Timeline, all the while claiming that it's just wrong and admitting that he honestly finds it hard to look at Jack now.
-Jack takes it as sounding prejudiced, and Ten notes that he hadn't looked at it that way yet, explaining that as a Time Lord, it's literally an instinctive reaction and he can't help it.
+Jack takes it as sounding prejudiced, and Ten wryly admits that he hadn't actually looked at it that way, before explaining that as a Time Lord, it's literally an instinctive reaction and he can't help it.

 - Don't Call Me "Sir": He really doesn't like it when people salute him.
 This becomes a running gag with U.N.I.T.